 All departmental internships earn from 2-12 credits on a pass/no pass basis, with either two or four credits to apply toward the student's major (see the college course section, course 417, for the credits that apply toward the major).
 The number of credits earned will be generally based on a scale of one credit for each 52.5 hours of work.
-While participating in an internship, the student may apply to take other regular or directed study courses under the supervision of one or more Northwestern faculty members for a maximum of 16-credit hours for the term.
+While participating in an internship, the student may apply to take other regular or directed study courses under the supervision of one or more Northwestern faculty members for a maximum of 18-credit hours for the term.
+Students are allowed to complete departmental internships during more than one academic semester; however, a maximum of 16 internship credits may apply toward graduation.